Fighter Jet Deal At Centre Of Macrons Serbia Trip - UrduPoint

 "We made our choice.
 It was the EU," Vucic told AFP.

-Vucic has also acknowledged that Serbia had sold hundreds of millions of euros' worth of ammunition to Western countries that has likely been shipped to Ukraine as Kyiv fights off invading Russia troops.
+Vucic has also acknowledged that Serbia had sold hundreds of millions of euros' worth of ammunition to Western countries that has likely been shipped to Ukraine as it fights off invading Russia troops.

 The sales come even as Serbia remains an outlier in Europe after refusing to join sanctions against Russia in the wake of its invasion of Ukraine in 2022.